• Skip to primary navigation

 • In a medium bowl, using a spoon, stir together cream cheese, diced shallot and sugar until combined.

-• In a small bowl, whisk up your egg with 1 Tbsp of water.
+• In a small bowl, whisk up your egg with 1 tablespoon of water.
 Set nearby.

 • Don't worry if they flop over a bit, they'll perk up when you fry them.